MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 To use experimental APIs, download a prerelease version of the WebView2 SDK from [Microsoft.Web.WebView2 package](https://www.nuget.org/packages/Microsoft.Web.WebView2).

-Preview channels of Microsoft Edge, which include preview WebView2 runtime, are also called _insider channels_.
-After being installed, the preview channels will stay up-to-date and automatically install the latest versions available for that channel.
+Preview channels of Microsoft Edge include the preview WebView2 Runtime.
+Preview channels are also called _Insider channels_.
+After being installed, the preview channels stay up-to-date; the latest version of each preview channel is automatically installed.
 For example, this means the Canary channel will update itself almost daily.
-To download a Microsoft Edge preview channel, see [Microsoft Edge Insider Channels](https://www.microsoft.com/edge/download/insider).
+To download a Microsoft Edge preview channel (Canary, Dev, or Beta), go to [Become a Microsoft Edge Insider](https://www.microsoft.com/edge/download/insider).

 To deploy the preview channel to multiple machines, see [How to deploy preview channels](#how-to-deploy-preview-channels), below.